-The new MacBook Pros ship with OS X 10.7 Lion and can be upgraded to OS X 10.8 Mountain Lion for free when it becomes available in July.
+The 2012 MacBook Pros ship with OS X 10.7 Lion and can be upgraded to OS X 10.8 Mountain Lion and later.
+(OS X 10.9 Mavericks and later are free upgrades.)

 Closed Lid Mode: All Intel ‘Books support “lid closed” (or clamshell) mode, which leaves the built-in display off and dedicates all video RAM to an external display.
 To used closed lid mode, your ‘Book must be plugged into the AC adapter and connected to an external display and a USB or Bluetooth mouse and keyboard (you might also want to consider external speakers).
 Power up your ‘Book until the desktop appears on the external display and then close the lid.
 Your ‘Book will go to sleep, but you can wake it by moving the mouse or using the keyboard.
 The built-in display will remain off, and the external monitor will become your only display.